 Students with special needs are identified as early as possible using information from primary schools, parents and screening tests.
 Where necessary a programme will be devised, which may involve individual or small group work outside the main timetable, or the provision of additional support within normal lessons.
 Progress is carefully monitored and where appropriate advice is provided to enable parents to help their children at home.

 The progress of all students is continuously monitored and support may be provided or withdrawn, increased or decreased, as their needs change.
 Parents are contacted if there is cause for concern or if significant changes in the provision of support are being considered.
 Parents are not necessarily notified when routine checks on progress are being undertaken or when minor adjustments in the provision of support are made.
-Further information can be obtained from the Head of Support Studies, Mrs Jan Vincent or the Director of Intervention and Inclusion/SENCo, Mr Tim Sandford.
+Further information can be obtained from the Head of The Learning Hub, Mrs Jan Vincent or the Director of Intervention and Inclusion/SENCo, Mr Tim Sandford.